ultra-pool/phantom/README.md

+# The main Dev of this project hasn't updated nor commited anything in 6+ months.
+So i forked it and plan on keeping it updated as much as i can.
+This is will be a community project.
+So if you have more to add please feel free to to make PR's for it.

+Next big overhaul that I would like too see is to add DIP003 to this project.

 # Phantom-node Daemon

 Phantom nodes requires no static IP address, no copy of the blockchain, and no proof-of-service.
 As such, you can run a node on any IP address of your liking: `1.1.1.1` or `8.8.8.8` if you wish.
 Phantoms also support live hot-swap with currently running nodes, there is no need to re-queue.